FluentD vs. Logstash: How to Decide for Your Organization

 Interoperability Issues with Logstash

-Though many good plugins exist for Logstash, there are many times where users find themselves writing complicated grok patterns to parse log data for which an input, filter, or parser plugin cannot be found.
+Many good plugins exist for Logstash.
+But there are many times where you may need to write complicated grok patterns to parse log data for which an input, filter, or parser plugin cannot be found.

 Benefits of FluentD